oskwazir/www.omerwazir.com/priv/posts/reducing-complexity.md

 title: Notes on Reducing Complexity
 layout: post
 tags: ['javascript','book notes']
-lead: "I've written a collection of notes while reading Chapter 2 of Testable Javascript.
+intro: "I've written a collection of notes while reading Chapter 2 of Testable Javascript.
 Please don't assume what I've written is completely correct, these notes reflect my interpretation of the book's contents."
 date: 2014-05-11
 ---